GarryOne/parkbee-interview/MY_README.md

 * Add ouputs.tf and variables.tf
 * Move the tfstate to s3 storage
 * Create the Kubernetes user with limited access
+* Modify the terraform.yaml so that on PR branch it runs only terraform plan.
+And "terraform apply" should be run only on main branch